avysogorets/preferans-solver/README.md

 Note the trick information by each players' hands.
 The first number specifies the number of tricks already taken by this player.
 The second number is the projected number of tricks to be taken by this player provided optimal play on all hands.

-Future versions of ```gui-solver``` will feature game rewinding and undoing and support Windows-based systems.
+Future versions of ```gui-solver``` will feature game rewinding and undoing.
 The colors of inactive/optimal cards will be fixed, too.